 This list and the reviews it draws from aren't based on any hands-on testing.
 There's no feasible way to do hands-on testing of the purchase process, installation or a home solar panel array after it's installed.
 Instead, these solar company reviews rely on interviews with company spokespeople, publicly available data and analysis of trends (like solar panel prices).
-While the reviews are as thoroughly researched as possible, the nature of the product means there are some limitations compared to another category like.
+While the reviews are as thoroughly researched as possible, the nature of the product means there are some limitations compared to another category like portable power stations.

 This best list draws from national and notable installers of (mostly rooftop) solar panels.
 As we publish reviews of more companies, this best list will be updated to reflect our current top choices.
-Solar companies were rated based on the variety and quality of equipment and products they offered, their stated warranties and apparent commitments to customer service.
+These were rated the best solar companies for the variety and quality of equipment and products they offered, their stated warranties and apparent commitments to customer service.
 (Customer service is difficult to pin down and therefore makes up a smaller portion of the score, even though it's a significant part of the purchasing process.)

 What you might sacrifice is customer service.
 From delays to price changes, to slow responses, to system malfunctions, social media reports of negative experiences aren't hard to find, including some who regret their choice.
 This is true of all solar companies, but the quantity of reports concerning Tesla is concerning.
 Others describe experiences that aren't so bad, to be sure.
 The general consensus is that going with Tesla is a gamble.

 Even with concerns about customer service and a few warranties that could be longer (workmanship and the weatherization of your roof), Tesla's solid equipment is enough to land it on our best list.

 Momentum Solar puts Qcells solar panels on roofs in 11 states, and installs Enphase batteries alongside them in five of those.
 While there isn't a ton choice in the Momentum's preferred installations, Qcells and Enphase are two widely installed brands, though Enphase more for its microinverters, which Momentum also installs.